Actinic keratosis

 Actinic keratoses characteristically appear as thick, scaly, or crusty areas that often feel dry or rough.
 Size commonly ranges between 2 and 6 millimeters, but they can grow to be several centimeters in diameter.
-Notably, AKs are often felt before they are seen, and the texture is sometimes compared to sandpaper.
+Actinic keratoses are often felt before they are seen, and the texture is sometimes compared to sandpaper.
 They may be dark, light, tan, pink, red, a combination of all these, or have the same color as the surrounding skin.

-Given the causal relationship between sun exposure and AK growth, they often appear on a background of sun-damaged skin and in areas that are commonly sun-exposed, such as the face, ears, neck, scalp, chest, backs of hands, forearms, or lips.
-Because sun exposure is rarely limited to a small area, most people who have an AK have more than one.
+Given the causal relationship between sun exposure and actinic keratosis growth, they often appear on a background of sun-damaged skin and in areas that are commonly sun-exposed, such as the face, ears, neck, scalp, chest, backs of hands, forearms, or lips.
+Because sun exposure is rarely limited to a small area, most people who have an actinic keratosis have more than one.

-If clinical examination findings are not typical of AK and the possibility of in situ or invasive squamous cell carcinoma (SCC) cannot be excluded based on clinical examination alone, a biopsy or excision can be considered for definitive diagnosis by histologic examination of the lesional tissue.
-Multiple treatment options for AK are available.
-Photodynamic therapy (PDT) is one option the treatment of numerous AK lesions in a region of the skin, termed field cancerization.
+If clinical examination findings are not typical of actinic keratosis and the possibility of in situ or invasive squamous cell carcinoma (SCC) cannot be excluded based on clinical examination alone, a biopsy or excision can be considered for definitive diagnosis by histologic examination of the lesional tissue.
+Multiple treatment options for actinic keratosis are available.
+Photodynamic therapy (PDT) is one option for the treatment of numerous actinic keratosis lesions in a region of the skin, termed field cancerization.
 It involves the application of a photosensitizer to the skin followed by illumination with a strong light source.
 Topical creams, such as 5-fluorouracil or imiquimod, may require daily application to affected skin areas over a typical time course of weeks.

 Cryotherapy is frequently used for few and well-defined lesions, but undesired skin lightening, or hypopigmentation, may occur at the treatment site.
-By following up with a dermatologist, AKs can be treated before they progress to skin cancer.
-If cancer does develop from an AK lesion, it can be caught early with close monitoring, at a time when treatment is likely to have a high cure rate.
+By following up with a dermatologist, actinic keratoses can be treated before they progress to skin cancer.
+If cancer does develop from an actinic keratosis lesion, it can be caught early with close monitoring, at a time when treatment is likely to have a high cure rate.

 Signs and symptoms

-Actinic keratoses (AKs) most commonly present as a white, scaly plaque of variable thickness with surrounding redness; they are most notable for having a sandpaper-like texture when felt with a gloved hand.
-Skin nearby the lesion often shows evidence of solar damage characterized by notable pigmentary alterations, being yellow or pale in color with areas of hyperpigmentation; deep wrinkles, coarse texture, purpura and ecchymoses, dry skin, and scattered telangiectasias are also characteristic.
+Actinic keratoses (AKs) most commonly present as a white, scaly plaque of variable thickness with surrounding redness; they have a sandpaper-like texture when felt with a gloved hand.
+Skin nearby the lesion often shows evidence of solar damage characterized by pigmentary alterations, being yellow or pale in color with areas of hyperpigmentation; deep wrinkles, coarse texture, purpura and ecchymoses, dry skin, and scattered telangiectasias are also characteristic.

-Photoaging leads to an accumulation of oncogenic changes, resulting in a proliferation of mutated keratinocytes that can manifest as AKs or other neoplastic growths.
-With years of sun damage, it is possible to develop multiple AKs in a single area on the skin.
-This condition is termed field cancerization.
+Photoaging leads to an accumulation of oncogenic changes, resulting in a proliferation of mutated keratinocytes that can manifest as actinic keratoses or other neoplastic growths.

 The lesions are usually asymptomatic, but can be tender, itch, bleed, or produce a stinging or burning sensation.
-AKs are typically graded in accordance with their clinical presentation: Grade I (easily visible, slightly palpable), Grade II (easily visible, palpable), and Grade III (frankly visible and hyperkeratotic).
+Actinic keratoses are typically graded in accordance with their clinical presentation: Grade I (easily visible, slightly palpable), Grade II (easily visible, palpable), and Grade III (frankly visible and hyperkeratotic).